-Note: Part-time Studies was not designed for full-time delivery or for those on funding timelines.
+Note: Flexible Learning was not designed for full-time delivery or for those on funding timelines.
 Students planning to work toward the CSC and CST/PTS Diploma must complete ACIS and not ACA.

 A minimum of 17.5 credits must be chosen from the ‘Required and Elective’ sections below.
 All courses must be completed successfully within a five-year period.
 We constantly update our curriculum to reflect market trends in the industry.

-Our MS Office “COMP” courses are delivered by certified by Microsoft subject matter experts who use real world examples with hands-on exercises and significant homework.
+Our MS Office “COMP” courses are delivered by certified Microsoft subject matter experts who use real-world examples with hands-on exercises and significant homework.

 NOTE: Compressed 6-week courses are twice as much work in half the time.
 Attendance in every lesson is mandatory, missing even one day places students at risk for failure.
 Missing 2 weeks equates to over 33% of the 6-week compressed course material.
-Absences of 20% or more may result forced withdrawal from these compressed courses.
+Absences of 20% or more may result in forced withdrawal from these compressed courses.